Timesharing Responsibilities and Creating a Schedule

 - Education, school choice and religious practice

 - Discipline, curfews and privileges for older children

 - Diet, medical care and other wellness factors

 Children thrive when parents agree on these issue as well as other child development essentials.
 A predictable, organized timesharing schedule is an anchor everyone in the family can revolve around.

 Formal Schedules and Agreements Protect Everyone

 You may have the best intentions when you create schedules and agreements privately.
 However informal agreements leave you vulnerable to misunderstandings, retaliation after disputes or the whims of an ex-spouse.

 Legal agreements for timesharing responsibilities and schedules save your family from stress.
 They structure healthy, dependable routines.
 When parents reach formal timesharing agreements so all may know where children will be and when, the children are free to focus on their own responsibilities in school and life.

-If you want to take reasonable and mature steps to ensure your children’s welfare, the Sarasota Florida family lawyers at the Law Offices of Matthew Z. Martell are happy to offer a free 30 minute initial phone consultation at (941) 556-7020 to assess your case.
+If you want to take reasonable and mature steps to ensure your children’s welfare, the Sarasota Florida family lawyers at the Law Offices of Matthew Z. Martell are happy to offer an initial phone consultation at (941) 556-7020 to assess your case.
 Give us a call!
 We are here to help!